 Personal branding isn’t just for extroverts who comfortably share their lives and stories all over social media.
-Introverts can also successfully brand themselves without having to rely on other people.
+Job seeking introverts can also successfully brand themselves without having to rely on other people.
 Rather than using the same techniques as extroverts, an introvert’s key to success is to find a way to brand themselves that works for them.

 Successful personal branding for introverts is possible by following a few simple tips.
 Building influence does involve figuring out how to get people to notice you by being consistently genuine and having a focus.
 Remember that personal branding takes time, and it often consists of some failure.
 By staying positive and living your brand, you will leave a remarkable legacy.